jstreifel-33/reading-notes/archive/readme.md

-This Archive is to be used for keeping track of old notes and assignments.
+# Welcome to the archive

+This folder is to store reading assignments.
+Reflections will be contained in a separate folder.

-As time progresses, the main page of [reading notes](jstreifel-33.github.io/reading-notes) will act as a table of contents to redirect to various reading notes for the class.
+The main page of [reading notes](jstreifel-33.github.io/reading-notes) will act as a table of contents to redirect to various files in this folder.